fac20/week4_team_eijo/README.md

 2. Install dependencies using `npm install` (optional: to view tests)
 3. Start the server with `node server.js`
 4. Start posting

+### Known bugs
+- only allows you to delete one comment
+- balloon outline doesn't appear